Chargeback Laws: What’s the Legal Basis for the Chargeback Process?

 The Beginning: Truth in Lending & Fair Credit Billing

-Now, we’ve discussed Section 75 of the Consumer Credit Act on the blog before.
+We’ve discussed Section 75 of the Consumer Credit Act on the blog before.
 However, Section 75 only applies to UK consumers.
-Here in the US, there are two key pieces of federal legislation that set the foundation for the chargeback system:
+Here in the US, three critical pieces of federal legislation set the foundation for the chargeback system:

 The Truth in Lending Act (TILA)

-This law was originally enacted as title I of the Consumer Credit Protection Act.
-The original purpose of TILA was to promote informed use of consumer credit.
+This law was originally enacted as Title I of the Consumer Credit Protection Act.
+The original purpose of TILA was to promote the informed use of consumer credit.
 For example, the act allows consumers to cancel some credit transactions involving a lien on the person’s primary home.